santosh0787/consul_terraform_example/README.md

 # consul terraform example
 This is to provide small example to create infrastructure on Azure with terraform by reading variables from Consul and saving its state in Consul.

+In this example we will create an empty availabilty set in azure.

 **Prerequisite:**

 1) Account in Azure portal.
 Create test resource group.3.